|Nutrition Facts (per serving)|

-Supposedly, Sugarplums got their name since the classic recipes include dried plums, or prunes, in the list of ingredients.
+Supposedly, the sugarplums got their name since the classic recipes include dried plums, or prunes, in the list of ingredients.
 This recipe does include prunes, but it's very flexible, so you can substitute other dried fruits if you like.
 Additionally, feel free to play around with the nuts and preserves listed.
 Just be sure to chop the nuts to a similar consistency as stated in the recipe.
 If you like brandy, consider adding a spoonful to the mixture for a more adult candy.